Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Scan all the EC2 instances with IAM Systems Manager to identify the vulnerable version of the web framework.
 - [ ] Scan an the EC2 instances with IAM Resource Access Manager to identify the vulnerable version of the web framework.

 ### A developer is building a serverless application hosted on AWS that uses Amazon Redshift as a data store The application has separate modules for readwrite and read-only functionality The modules need their own database users for compliance reasons Which combination of steps should a security engineer implement to grant appropriate access?
-(Select TWO.)
+(Select TWO)

 - [x] Configure cluster security groups for each application module to control access to database users that are required for read-only and readwrite.
 - [ ] Configure a VPC endpoint for Amazon Redshift Configure an endpoint policy that maps database users to each application module, and allow access to the tables that are required for read-only and read/write.